Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Visit both nearby national parks for the coolest Moab experience.
 Both Arches and Canyonlands offer unique landscapes and activities that shouldn’t be missed while in this eastern Utah town.

-Arches National Park is more recognized as a hotspot for hiking and rock climbing whereas Canyonlands takes the cake for scenic overlooks and off-road trails.
+Arches National Park is more recognized as a hotspot for hiking and rock climbing, whereas Canyonlands is ideal for those searching for scenic overlooks and off-road trails.
 Both national parks are spectacular in their own right and well worth the side trip.

 Enjoy the Nightlife